kyma-project/kyma/docs/02-get-started/04-trigger-workload-with-event.md

 ## Trigger the workload with an event

 We created the `lastorder` Function, and created a Subscription for it to listen for `order.received.v1` events.
 Now it's time to send an event and trigger the Function.
-For the sake of this example, we'll port-forward the Kyma Eventing Service to localhost.
+In this example, we'll port-forward the Kyma Eventing Service to localhost.

 1. Port-forward the Kyma Eventing Service to localhost.
 We will use port `3000`.
 Run:
    ```bash
    kubectl -n kyma-system port-forward service/eventing-event-publisher-proxy 3000:80
    ```
-2. Now publish an event to trigger your function.
-In another Terminal window run:
+2. Now publish an event to trigger your Function.
+In another terminal window, run:

 <div tabs name="Publish an event" group="trigger-workload">
   <details open>